ram6ces/jewelry/README.md

-# jewelry
+# Jewelry
-My previous work of generative and parametric design for designing bracelet and rings by using Rhinoceros 3D and Grasshopper
+My previous work of generative and parametric design for designing bracelets and rings by using Rhinoceros 3D and Grasshopper